Learn to Hunt

 For questions on WWPIE, please refer to the WWPIE User Manual or contact firstname.lastname@example.org or email@example.com.

 If you wish to search for discharges authorized under the storm water General Permits, #1 for Industrial Activity, #2 for Construction Activities, and #3 for Asphalt Plants, Concrete Batch Plants, Rock Crushing Plants and Construction Sand and Gravel Facilities, please go to the Online Storm Water Permit Database.

 If you wish to apply for coverage under General Permit #1, #2, or #3 online, please go to the Online Storm Water General Permit Application webpage.

 For questions on the Online Storm Water Database, please call 515-725-8417 or 515-725-8415, or email Joe Griffin at firstname.lastname@example.org.

 If you wish to obtain information on an individual permit not included in WWPIE (a pending permit for a new discharger or a closed, revoked, or expired permit), please contact a permit writer listed in the NPDES Staff Roster.
 If you wish to see a list of the active individual permits in Iowa, please refer to the Current NPDES Permits page.

-There is currently no listing of the discharges authorized under General Permits #4, #5, #6, and #7 on the webpage.
+There is currently no listing of the discharges authorized under General Permits #4, #5, #6, and #7 on the Iowa DNR website.
 For more information on these general permits, please see the NPDES General Permits page.